ruboto/ruboto/README.md

 * You'll need to be pretty familiar with the Android API.
 The [Developer Guide](http://developer.android.com/guide/index.html) and [Reference](http://developer.android.com/reference/packages.html) are very useful.
 * There is further documentation at the [wiki](http://github.com/ruboto/ruboto-core/wiki)
+* If you have bugs or feature requests, [open an issue on GitHub](http://github.com/ruboto/ruboto-core/issues)
 * You can ask questions in #ruboto on irc.freenode.net and on the [mailing list](http://groups.google.com/groups/ruboto)

 Tips & Tricks
 -------------